arumi-s/ba-armory/README.md

 All game data are acquired from [SchaleDB](https://github.com/lonqie/SchaleDB).

-All game artwork, information and assets used in this tool are the property and copyright of Nexon Games & Yostar.
+All game artwork, data and assets used in this tool are property and copyright of NEXON Games and Yostar.